Khurshid Shah

 He served as the Leader of the Opposition in the National Assembly of Pakistan from June 2013 to May 2018.
 A leader of the Pakistan Peoples Party (PPP), Shah was born in Sukkur and was educated at the Government Islamia Science College Sukkur.

+He served as the Leader of the Opposition in the National Assembly of Pakistan from June 2013 to May 2018.
+A leader of the Pakistan Peoples Party (PPP), Shah was born in Sukkur and was educated at the Government Islamia Science College Sukkur.

 Shah began his political career as the member of the Provincial Assembly of Sindh in 1988 and had been a member of the provincial cabinet, in various positions.
 He has been inducted into the federal cabinet thrice between 1993 and 2013.
 From 2012 to 2013, he also served as the parliament.

-On 18 September 2019 ,The National Accountability Bureau (NAB) on Wednesday arrested senior PPP leader Syed Khursheed Shah in a case regarding his alleged assets beyond means.
+On 18 September 2019, the National Accountability Bureau (NAB) on Wednesday arrested senior PPP leader Syed Khursheed Shah in a case regarding his alleged assets beyond means.